-- Alternatively, when opening the Manage production dropdown, select Stream with Vimeo to enter the event's broadcaster page.
+- Select Stream from your browser to enter the event's web-based production tool.
 Open the Audience chat on the right side of the page and select Export chat.

 - Select either the Current session for the event you just streamed or your event’s date for a previous stream.

 - This will download the transcript as a .txt file.

 The easiest way to export your webinar chat, whether your webinar is open or marked completed, is to navigate to the full-page engagement tools link.